renatoargh/centos/README.md

 # CentOS Recipes
 Repository for learning linux in general and CentOS specifics.
 This repository contains basically a whole bunch of small recipes :)

+ - How do I run scripts after reboot?
  - How do I install PHP 5.4?
  - How do I configure a static IP address?
  - How do I install Poppler PDF Utilities?